Gezer calendar: Inscription

 Scholars have speculated that the calendar could be a schoolboy's memory exercise, the text of a popular folk song or a children's song.
 Another possibility is something designed for the collection of taxes from farmers.

-The scribe of the calendar is probably "Abijah", which means "Yah (a shortened form of the Tetragrammaton) is my father".
+The scribe of the calendar is probably "Abijah", whose name means "Yah (a shorter form of the Tetragrammaton) is my father".
 This name appears in the Bible for several individuals, including a king of Judah (1 Kings 14:31).
-If accurate, then it is the earliest attestation of the name YHWH currently known, predating the Mesha Stele by more than a century.
+If accurate, then it would be an early attestation of the name YHWH, predating the Mesha Stele by more than a century.